Common goldeneye

 The common goldeneye or simply goldeneye (Bucephala clangula) is a medium-sized sea duck of the genus Bucephala, the goldeneyes.
 Its closest relative is the similar Barrow's goldeneye.
-The genus name is derived from the Ancient Greek boukephalos ("bullheaded", from bous, "bull " and kephale, "head"), a reference to the bulbous head shape of the bufflehead.
+The genus name is derived from the Ancient Greek boukephalos ("bullheaded", from bous, "bull" and kephale, "head"), a reference to the bulbous head shape of the bufflehead.
 The species name is derived from the Latin clangere ("to resound").

 Common goldeneyes are aggressive and territorial ducks, and have elaborate courtship displays.

 Taxonomy

 The common goldeneye was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Anas clangula.
 Linnaeus specified the type location as Europe but in 1761 restricted this to Sweden.
 The common goldeneye is now one of three species placed in the genus Bucephala that was introduced in 1858 by the American naturalist Spencer Baird.
-The genus name is from Ancient Greek oukephalos meaning "bullheaded" or "large-headed".
-The specific epithet is from Latin "clangere" meaning "to resound".
+The genus name is from Ancient Greek boukephalos meaning "bullheaded" or "large-headed".
+The specific epithet is from Latin clangere meaning "to resound".